chiayolin/chiayolin.github.io/content/posts/20170413-what-is-this-site-really-about.md

 network.
 However, this did not really bother me much since I just wanted a platform where I can experiment with different things.

-So that’s what this site is.
-A place where I experiment with different web development techniques.
-A place where I practice sharing thoughts.
-I like to document my thoughts the same way I write documentation for the code I have written.
-Sometimes, I would pick one and put it on this site.
-But most of the time, the ones I picked are the actual documentation of my code or the notes on a project that I’m currently working on.

-Still don’t know what is going on here?
-That’s okay.
-This site fundamentally is not for you, it’s for me.
-This is not a site that is meant to be read or seen by others.
-It was supposed to be private, only accessible to me on my LAN.
-You found this site on the internet is only because I bought a domain name, and the source code is on Github so I might as well just host it on Github Pages.

-Although this site is meant to be perosnal, I would like to hear about your thoughts, too.
-If you think something on the site is horribly wrong (not politically but technically), or you simply wanted to talk casually about computing science, let me know.
-My email and PGP public key is at the bottom right of this page.
-If you would like to, emails should use PGP encryption to ensure and protect your privacy.

 ## Historical Frontpage Looks

 ##### Version 1.0 (2013):